cloud-native-toolkit/automation-solutions/boms/software/cp4d/files/README.md

 ## Data Foundation  Architecture

 The following reference architecture represents the logical view of how Data Foundation works after it is installed.
-Data Foundation is deployed with either Portworx or OpenShift Data Foundation storage, within an OpenShift Cluster, on the Cloud provider of your choice.
+If targeting IBM Cloud, Data Foundation is deployed with OpenShift Data Foundation storage, within an OpenShift Cluster.
+If targeting Amazon or AWS, the OpenShift cluster must already have OpenShift Data Foundation configured prior to using this automation.

 ![Reference Architecture](images/cp4d-diagram.jpg)